ArcGIS Blog

 Wrap-Up

 With the Web Editor Instant App template, you can quickly build made-to-order editing apps to meet your team’s needs.
 In this article, we explored real-world examples to show how you can build custom apps to streamline workflows.
-We explored key features like editing tools, selectable layers, and configurable settings that let you tailor apps for specific editing projects.
-We’re excited to see what you come up with.
+We walked through key features like selectable layers, editing tools, and configurable settings that let you tailor apps for specific editing needs.
+We hope this inspires you to take this new template for a spin.
+We’re excited to see the apps that you design for your projects.
 As always, stay tuned for more updates and let us know what you think over at Esri Community.

 Share this article